niall-oc/trading212/docs/source/index.rst

 ..
-Trading212 Connector documentation master file, created by sphinx-quickstart on Fri Mar  7 15:49:22 2025.
+Trading212-connector documentation master file, created by sphinx-quickstart on Fri Mar  7 17:03:01 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Trading212 Connector documentation
+Trading212-connector documentation
 ==================================
 A simple http wrapper for the trading212 trading platform ( see https://t212public-api-docs.redoc.ly )